Skip to main content

 Telegram

 WednesdayAI connects to Telegram via the Bot API using long polling (default) or webhooks.
-Setup requires a bot token from BotFather — there is no QR scanning or phone number linking.
+Setup requires a bot token from BotFather — there is no QR scanning or phone-number linking.
+The channel runs via grammY with per-chat sequencing.

 Quick setup